rksm/clj-org-analyzer/README.md

 built into org-mode are rather limited.
 This tool remedies that fact by providing a visual and interactive presentation of time-tracking data.

-In other words, org-analyzer converts
+In other words, org-analyzer converts something like this

 ```org
 * current projects